-Of course you can take a climb in the rainy season too (the wet seasons are April-May, which is often called the ‘long rainy season’ or simply the ‘long rains’ and November-mid-December).
-But of course the weather conditions may not be ideal and there is a much higher chance you’ll encounter rain, and the summits of Kibo and Mawenzi are likely to be wreathed in thick cloud too.
+Of course you can climb in the rainy season too (the wet seasons are April-May, which is often called the ‘long rainy season’ or simply the ‘long rains’ and November-mid-December).
+But of course the weather conditions may not be ideal and there is a much higher chance you’ll encounter rain.
+The summits of Kibo and Mawenzi are likely to be wreathed in thick cloud too.
 Indeed, several agencies even suspend their operations in November and December.

 It’s true that visibility is less at this time though we take issue with those companies that say that your chances of reaching the summit are significantly lower too; that simply isn’t the case.
 True, once every couple of years or so there may be too much snow, blocking you from reaching the summit.
 But this is rare.
 So as long as you are dressed for the conditions then, in our experience, you’ve got just as good a chance of getting to the summit.

 Curiously, Christmas and New Year, when the weather is far from perfect, are actually amongst the most popular times for climbing Kilimanjaro.

 The following graph gives you an idea of the average temperature on Kilimanjaro at various times of year.

 As to the relative merits of the two Kilimanjaro trekking seasons, the differences are small although significant: